arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/01.user-manual/content.md

 ***You can do the same the other way around, Python functions can be provided to the MCU sketch to be used locally.***

-After pasting the Python script into your App’s Python file and the Arduino code to the sketch, you can run the App and observe LED #3 blinking red every second.
+After pasting the Python script into your App’s Python file and the Arduino code to the sketch, you can run the App and observe LED #3 blinking in red every second.

 ![Red LED blinking](assets/blinking-led.gif)